-The US LPThe US LP is a limited partnership formed pursuant to and governed by the laws of the State of Colorado.
+The US LP is a limited partnership formed pursuant to and governed by the laws of the State of Colorado.
 The US LP is further governed by its limited partnership agreement dated March 31, 2021, by and among the US REIT, as general partner of the US LP, the US REIT, as the Class A Partner, and Revesco Investor Group LP, as the Class B Partner ("Revesco Investor Group LP", and with the US REIT, collectively, the "US Limited Partners").
 The US LP was established, among other things, to:

-- (a) acquire limited partnership units ("Property LP Units") in single purpose subsidiaries (the "Property LPs") that will be formed to purchase the Properties; - (b) acquire existing Property LPs through the purchase or exchange of equity therein;
+- (a) acquire limited partnership units ("Property LP Units") in single purpose subsidiaries (the "Property LPs") that will be formed to purchase the Properties; - (b) acquire existing Property LPs through the purchase or exchange of equity therein; - (c) acquire, purchase, sell, exchange, assign and transfer equity interest in entities holding Properties;